Advertisement

 1999

 The year had begun well with victories in San Marino and Monaco.
-Come the British Grand Prix McLaren and Hakkinen had hit back, and given how Hakkinen’s title bid went off the rails in Schumacher’s absence it’s possible he might have won the championship had he not been injured.
+At the British Grand Prix McLaren and Hakkinen hit back, and given how Hakkinen’s title bid went off the rails in Schumacher’s absence it’s possible he might have won the championship had he not been injured.

 Schumacher returned to the cockpit at Sepang for the penultimate race, now expected to support Irvine’s bid for the championship.
 This he did in a crushing display of superiority, first disappearing off into the distance, then holding rivlas up while letting Irvine through to win.
 But at the season finale in Japan Schumacher had no reply for Hakkinen, who wrapped up his second title.